 If you're a fan of all things pumpkin, I have no doubt you will love this recipe!
 These gluten-free pumpkin cream pies are melt in your mouth soft and indulgent!

 While these cookies are quite easy to make, they are sure to impress!
-Whip up a batch for a festive addition to your Thanksgiving desserts, especially for those who don't love pie.
+Whip up a batch for a festive addition to your Thanksgiving desserts, especially for those who don't love gluten-free pumpkin pie.
+If you have more pumpkin, be sure to check out these gluten-free pumpkin chocolate chip cookies and gluten-free pumpkin oatmeal cookies as well!
+The combo of pumpkin and chocolate is so delish!

 - Gluten-free Flour Blend: Use a gluten-free flour blend that is a 1:1 or cup for cup replacement for baking.
 It will be a blend of rice flour and starches, with xanthan gum already included.
 This recipe was tested with King Arthur Measure for Measure, Namaste Perfect Blend, and Cup4Cup multipurpose flour.